RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/45-ROM.md

 <sup>31</sup> What shall we then say to these things?
 If God [be] for us, who [can be] against us?
 <sup>32</sup> He that spared not his own Son, but delivered him up for us all, how shall he not with him also freely give us all things?
 <sup>33</sup> Who shall lay any thing to the charge of God’s elect?
 [It is] God that justifieth.
 <sup>34</sup> Who [is] he that condemneth?
-[It is] Christ that died, yea rather , that is risen again, who is even at the right hand of God, who also maketh intercession for us.
+[It is] Christ that died, yea rather, that is risen again, who is even at the right hand of God, who also maketh intercession for us.
 <sup>35</sup> Who shall separate us from the love of Christ? [shall] tribulation, or distress, or persecution, or famine, or nakedness, or peril, or sword?
 <sup>36</sup> As it is written, For thy sake we are killed all the day long; we are accounted as sheep for the slaughter.
 <sup>37</sup> Nay, in all these things we are more than conquerors through him that loved us.